State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Experimental Design and Analyses

 \subsection{Performance Analysis}

-We employed the \emph{hit rate} for the search task and \emph{classification accuracy} for all other tasks to quantify the performance.
-In more detail, we calculated the accuracy of a sample for the sort, copy, differentiation, shift, and add tasks by comparing the task result channel(s) of the DNC output with the respective target values and averaged over the duration of the decoding phase.
-For these tasks, we ignored the signal channel (which indicates the end of the output) as the output length was equal to the length of the input.
-For the logic evaluation task, we obtained a true/false value as a task result and calculated then the classification accuracy.
-For the search task, we obtained a sequence of position indices.
-The signal channel indicated the end of this sequence with a value above 0.8.
-We calculated then the hit rate of the position indices, i.e.\ the ratio of the true position indices covered by the search result.
+Performance was measured using \emph{hit rate} for the search task and \emph{classification accuracy} for all others.
+Classification accuracy was computed by comparing the DNC's computation result channel(s) with target values, averaged over the decoding phase.
+For the sort, copy, differentiation, shift, and add tasks, we disregarded the signal channel indicating output termination, as output length was determined by input length.
+For the search task, the DNC generated a sequence of position indices with termination indicated by a signal channel value $> 0.8$; hit rate was computed as the proportion of correct indices.

-\paragraph{Input Length Generalization} For all investigated approaches and tasks, we trained a DNC first with samples comprising training input sequences ranging in length from $N_{in} = 5$ to 15.
-Afterward, we evaluated the generalization performance with test input sequences ranging in length from $N_{in} = 2$ to 100.
-We generated 10 batches for each evaluated input length and evaluated the performance.
-We used a batch size of 64, and obtained in total 640 samples per evaluated sequence length.
-Subsequently, we averaged the classification accuracy or hit rate over all samples.
-We refer to such a training and evaluation cycle of a particular generalization approach and task as a trial.
-Eventually, we conducted 10 trials with different weight initializations for each task and generalization approach.
+\paragraph{Input Sequence Length Generalisation} We evaluated the performance of a DNC instance using out-of-distribution input sequences ranging in length from $L_{in} = 2$ to 100.
+We generated 10 test batches, each comprising $B=64$ samples.
+This gave us 640 test samples for each sequence length, which we then averaged to obtain the classification accuracy or hit rate.
+We refer to this evaluation procedure as a \emph{trial}.
+Ultimately, we repeated this procedure for every trained DNC instance.
+Thus, for each task and generalisation approach, we conducted 10 trials.